on July 6, 2022 (last modified on November 2, 2022) • 20 minute read

 TOP TIP: Don’t go overboard with the number of KPIs.
 Less is more in this case, and will give you a clearer picture of your performance.
 Creating simpler weekly reporting dashboards might do the trick, just like it did for Richard Baker of TWC IT Solutions and his team:

-“Instead of monitoring and optimizing our customer service KPIs on a monthly level, we decided to create a simpler weekly reporting dashboard that would only allow us to monitor the most important metrics, our core KPIs.
+“Instead of monitoring and optimising our customer service KPIs on a monthly level, we decided to create a simpler weekly reporting dashboard that would only allow us to monitor the most important metrics, our core KPIs.
 Thus, instead of monitoring 14 different metrics, we narrowed our focus to four.
 As a result, we were able to react faster each time we detected a problem.
 This resulted in more satisfied clients and a better customer service agent performance,” says Baker.

 Note: Your new dashboard is fully optimized for both desktop and mobile devices.